-Uterine body: The normal endometrium presents negative or nuclear IHC reaction for maspin[35-37].
-Maspin is positive in most of the cases diagnosed as atypical hyperplasia or endometrioid endometrial adenocarcinoma (nuclear and/or cytoplasmic staining), in the last scenario being correlated with lymph node metastases and FIGO stage[35-37].
+Uterine body: The normal endometrium is maspin negative or localizes to the nucleus[35-37].
+Maspin is positive in most of the cases diagnosed as atypical hyperplasia or endometrioid endometrial adenocarcinoma (nuclear and/or cytoplasmic staining).
+Maspin expression is also correlated with lymph node metastases and FIGO stage in endometrioid endometrial adenocarcinoma[35-37].
 Nuclear subcellular localization was correlated with squamous cell differentiation of endometrioid endometrial adenocarcinoma and with better prognosis, while concurrent cytoplasmic positivity represents an indicator of a more aggressive tumor[36,38] (Table 1).

 Prostate gland: In normal prostate, maspin marks basal but not secretory cells[39-43].
-Its expression is upregulated in high grade prostatic intraepithelial neoplasia and downregulated during progression to invasive carcinoma[41] (Table 1).
-In prostate carcinomas, maspin exerts a tumor-suppressing role[39,40].
+Its expression is upregulated in high-grade prostatic intraepithelial neoplasia and downregulated during progression to invasive carcinoma[41] (Table 1).
+In prostate carcinomas, maspin exerts a tumor suppressing role[39,40].
 Negative or decreased IHC expression was correlated with p53 positivity and a higher tumor grade and stage[39,40] (Table 1).

 Positive immunostaining was noted in tumors that showed a histological response to therapy administered before prostatectomy[39,40].
-Maspin also proved its ability to enhance the sensitivity of hormone-resistant prostate cancer cells to curcumin treatment, by modulating levels of pro-apoptotic proteins Bad and Bax[42].
-The experimental studies proved that Maspin can influence prostate carcinoma host immune response, through stimulation of neutrophils maturation at both systemic and intratumoral levels, along with antibody-dependent cytotoxicity and decreased lymphatic vessels formation[43].
+Maspin also proved its ability to enhance the sensitivity of hormone-resistant prostate cancer cells to curcumin treatment by modulating levels of proapoptotic proteins Bad and Bax[42].
+The experimental studies proved that maspin can influence prostate carcinoma host immune response through stimulation of neutrophil maturation at both the systemic and intratumoral levels along with antibody-dependent cytotoxicity and decreased lymphatic vessels formation[43].

 Urinary bladder: In normal bladder, maspin expression can be seen in epithelial cells[44-47].
-Maspin`s downregulation in bladder carcinoma cells has been shown to be significantly associated with lower progression-free survival rate[44-46] (Table 1).
-Elevated levels were proved to inhibit pro-angiogenic factors such as insulin-like growth factor binding protein-2 or VEGF-C and upregulate the apoptosis rate of cancer cells[44-46].
-Maspin increases the sensitivity of bladder cancer cells to cisplatin therapy by enhancing its inhibitory effect on tumor cell proliferation[44-46].
+Maspin downregulation in bladder carcinoma cells has been shown to be significantly associated with a lower progression-free survival rate[44-46] (Table 1).
+Elevated levels inhibited proangiogenic factors such as insulin-like growth factor binding protein-2 or VEGF-C and upregulated the apoptosis rate of cancer cells[44-46].
+Maspin increased the sensitivity of bladder cancer cells to cisplatin therapy by enhancing its inhibitory effect on tumor cell proliferation[44-46].

-Induction of maspin was suggested to be the mechanism through which Prostate-derived E-twenty six factor (decreased in tumor cells compared with the normal bladder) inhibit tumor development and invasion, along with repressing epithelial-mesenchymal transition by up-regulating E-cadherin expression and downregulating vimentin, SNAIL, SLUG and N-cadherin[47].
+Induction of maspin was suggested to be the mechanism through which Prostate-derived E-twenty six factor (decreased in tumor cells compared with the normal bladder) inhibit tumor development and invasion along with repressing epithelial-mesenchymal transition by upregulating E-cadherin expression and downregulating vimentin, SNAIL, SLUG, and N-cadherin[47].

-As for the IHC expression, studies present contradictory results, some with maspin being mostly positive in low-grade tumors, in association with better survival, others showing an important increase in maspin expression in high-grade bladder tumors[8].
+Studies of IHC expression observed contradictory results.
+In some studies, maspin was mostly positive in low-grade tumors and associated with better survival.
+Others showed an important increase in maspin expression in high-grade bladder tumors[8].

 Lung